NOAA-GSL/VxLegacyIngest/prepbufr_raob/README.md

 ### `gen_persis.pl`

 not needed for ingest of pbRAOBS, but since this involves only RAOB data, it should probably be factored into the RAOB load section.
-It generatespersistence forecasts.
+It generates persistence forecasts.
 Unrelated to `do_prepbufr_raobs2.pl`.
 Generates the ["persistence"](https://forecast.weather.gov/glossary.php?word=persistence%20forecast) variables for comparison to the developmental model.

 Calls out to: